 After three days of nearly back-to-back meetings, it was great to see a friendly, familiar face in Jim O’Hara, President of the cloud-based eCommerce platform Ecwid.

 His team was behind one of the most eye-catching booths in the Exhibit Hall — the thatched-roof surf shop the San Diego-based company put together represented the typical small businesses they aim to help, he said.
-With Ecwid, Jim said that small business owners can manage physical and online stores simultaneously with Point of Sale system integration.
+With Ecwid, Jim said that small business owners can manage physical and online stores simultaneously with POS system integration.

 “Together with our partners, we’ve been able to provide that synchronization, and that’s a huge win for small businesses,” said President Jim O’Hara.
 “It’s also a huge win for hosts.
-Now, we give them the ability to not only offer eCommerce capability but also the ability to acquire more users and bring more businesses online with our Point of Sale integration and mobile sales capabilities.”
+Now, we give them the ability to not only offer eCommerce capability but also the ability to acquire more users and bring more businesses online with our POS integration and mobile sales capabilities.”

 7. Acronis Expands Backup and Recovery Offerings